 - “Sabre Dance”

 There is a funny side to this song composed by Aram Khachaturian in 1942.
 Listeners are allowed to visualize either someone balancing spinning plates on sticks or a woman strapped to a wheel whose husband is throwing knives/axes at her.
-This is the basic rule.
+This is.